IBMAppModernization/spring-petclinic-openshift-postgresql/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)

 ## This fork
-The fork has been modified to run on Cloud Foundry on the [IBM Cloud](https://cloud.ibm.com).
-Rather than using MySQL as the external database, it was tweaked to use [IBM Cloud Databases for PostgreSQL](https://www.ibm.com/cloud/databases-for-postgresql) instead
+The fork has been modified to run on Red Hat OpenShift on the [IBM Cloud](https://cloud.ibm.com).
+Rather than using MySQL as the external database, it was tweaked to use [PostgreSQL](https://www.ibm.com/cloud/databases-for-postgresql) instead.

+### Additional changes for the fork
+1. [An OpenShift Template](templates/docker/petclinic-templates.yaml) containing a BuildConfig, DeploymentConfig, Service and Route and ENV vars pointing to a required PostgreSQl deployment in the same project.

+2. [A Dockerfile](Dockerfile) used by the BuildConfig to build a conatiner image conatining this app.
+This image is based on the *fabric8/java-centos-openjdk8-jre* image in Dockerhub.

+3. A *readiness endpoint* in the DeploymentConfig to allow OpenShift to determine when the app is ready to service requests.
+Support for this endpoint is part of the original app.
+We just included a reference to it in the DeploymentConfig.

+4. The application profile is set to the PostgreSQL profile in this fork instead of the  default HSQLDB one that the originall codebase uses by default.

+5. Added [the application "fat jar"](target/spring-petclinic-k8s-2.1.0.jar) to the repo so the OpenShift BuildConfig can use it to build the app image.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>